propublica/timeline-setter/doc/doc.markdown

 ### onLoad

-Register a callback for when the timeline is loaded
+Register a callback for when the timeline is loaded.

 ### onCardAdd

 Register a callback for when a card is added to the timeline.
-This method has access to the event name and the card object
+This method has access to the event name and the card object.

     currentTimeline.api.onCardAdd(function(evtName, obj) {
       console.log(obj);
-    })
+    });

 ### onCardActivate